Rolakamin/Supplier-Quality-and-Performance/README.md

 5. **How does the same vendor and material perform across different plants?**

- Using Feedfire-Corrugate (the Vendor-Material combination with the highest downtime and highest downtime cost per hour) as a case study, we analyze its performance across different plants.
+ Using Feedfire-Corrugate (the Vendor-Material combination with the highest downtime and highest downtime cost per hour) as a case study,its performance across different plants was analyzed.
 The breakdown of its impact is summarized in the table below:

  ![Feedfire Corrugate Table](https://github.com/Rolakamin/Supplier-Quality-and-Performance/blob/main/feedfire_corrugate_performance.png)